Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Landau Mean-field Theory and Time-Reversal SYMMETRY

-The case $N = 2$ is special, because the term $\propto\text{Tr}\, \bar{M}^3$ vanishes along with all terms of the form $\propto\text{Tr}\, \bar{M}^n$ where $n$ is odd.
-Therefore, Landau's theory predicts a continuous phase transition for SU($N=2$).
 Mathematically, the presence of the cubic term in the Landau free energy can be traced back to the existence of a second set of symmetric structure constants in the SU($N > 2$) groups which, together with the anti-symmetric structure constants, fully determine the product of any pair of Lie-algebra generators:

 Here $d^{ab}_{c}$ and $f^{ab}_{c}$ are, respectively, fully symmetric and anti-symmetric in the (Roman) indices $a,b$ ($a,b,c=1,\ldots, N^2-1$).
 For SU($N=2$), $d^{ab}_{c}=0$ but $d^{ab}_{c}\neq0$ for $N > 2$, which leads to the non vanishing term $\propto \text{Tr} \: \bar{M}^3$ discussed above.